Retainable charge

 Rent to a non-resident landlord

-If you pay rent directly to a non-resident landlord, including directly to their bank account, you must withhold tax.
+Prior to 1 July 2023, if you pay rent directly to a non-resident landlord, including directly to their bank account, you must withhold tax.
 You must then provide a Form R185 to your landlord.
-If you pay rent to an agent who works on behalf of the non-resident landlord the agent will withhold the tax.
+If you pay rent to an agent, who works on behalf of the non-resident landlord, you are not required to withhold tax.

 Collection of withheld taxes